cduvallet/mbiome-data-viz/docs/data-viz-talk.md

 ### Differential abundance

-_"Are any taxa differently abundant between condition A and B?"_
+_Are any taxa differently abundant between condition A and B?_

 <img src="img/diff-abun.png" width="60%">